cncf/devstats-helm/devstats-linodes-migration.md

 ### 13.1 Friday fast-track: reserve + full platform install in ONE day (no DevStats yet)

-Goal for Friday: all Linodes reserved, Kubernetes + helm + OpenEBS/NFS storage + ingresses +
+**Hard target for Friday**: all Linodes reserved, Kubernetes 1.36.3 + helm + OpenEBS/NFS
-NodeBalancers + cert-manager + BOTH Patroni clusters (tuned, empty) running.
+storage + ingresses **qualified by `test-ingresses.sh`** + NodeBalancers + cert-manager.
+**Both Patroni clusters (tuned, empty) are a STRETCH goal** - they slip to Monday without consequence (§13.2); do not rush stateful components to satisfy a schedule line.
 DevStats itself (bootstrap, projects, restores, crons, grafanas) starts afterwards.
 This compresses plan days 1-4 into one; it works because every step is scripted and none of them wait on data.

 **Prerequisites - MUST be done Mon-Thu (blocking):**